ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 Landscape is a commercial service from Canonical which periodically offers new features to its customers.
 Being a client-server product, the client part needs to be periodically updated in order to take advantage of the new features.
-Therefore, new features are allowed in an update **as long as the conditions outlined below are met**.
+Therefore, in addition to bug fixes, new features are allowed in an update **as long as the conditions outlined below are met**.

 .. _qa_process: